qznc/annoying-build-systems/README.md

 * Very slow
 * Builds a directory tree on startup.
 If SBT is started in the `/` directory it [runs out of memory](https://github.com/sbt/sbt/issues/1458)
-* Uses a hard to understand [multilayered mutable execution model](http://www.lihaoyi.com/post/SowhatswrongwithSBT.html)
+* Uses a hard to understand [multilayered mutable execution model](http://www.lihaoyi.com/post/SowhatswrongwithSBT.html) "The problems I discussed in this post are deep.
+  These aren't things you can 'just send a PR' or 'just help them fix it'.
+  They are fundamental to what SBT is."

 ### Scons